 UCSF, the San Francisco AIDS Foundation (SFAF), and Project Inform have created an AIDS Policy Research Center (APRC) to conduct timely research to help policymakers, planning councils and community organizations address the HIV epidemic in the State of California.
 The center is supported with funds from the California HIV/AIDS Research Program (CHRP).
+The work of the APRC includes both a Rapid Response Core and a set of planned research projects.

 The overall goal of this study is to enhance the physical and mental health of rural Indian women living with AIDS and their children.
 We will achieve these goals through the use of trained village women as Accredited Social Health Activists (ASHA) to enhance the health of women and children through improved ART adherence, CD4 levels, and physical and mental health.